logicmonitor/custom_widgets/README.md

 1. Be sure you've loaded the required PropertySource - [Set Better Map Widget Connections](https://github.com/logicmonitor/custom_widgets/blob/main/LogicModules/Set_Better_Map_Widget_Connections.json) - mentioned in the [Prerequisites](#prerequisites) section above.
 2. Go to the specific instance of one of either the 'SNMP_Network_Interfaces' datasource, a datasource with "VPN" in its name, or an LM Uptime ping/web check and add an instance-level property called **`custom_map_connection`**.
 The value should be in the following format: **{Connection Title} > {Hostname/IP or display name of the connected resource}**

-For example: `London WAN > 192.168.1.10` would show a line titled "London WAN" representing alert status of this specific interface connected from that resource's location to the resource monitored as 192.168.1.10.
+For example: Setting a `custom_map_connection` instance-level property with a value of `London WAN > 192.168.1.10` on a network interface would show a line titled "London WAN" connecting that resource to the resource monitored as 192.168.1.10.
+The line's color and tooltip will indicate the current alert status of that interface.
 The PropertySource automatically configures those instance-level properties as resource-level properties, along with other necessary data for the widget to use.

 ---
 # Dynamic Dashboard List